thaiminh2022/KitchenChaos2D/README.md

 | Interaction with other nodes  |     Only in C# files     | Interact with anything using the signal tab |
 | Usage in interface            | Can be use in interfaces |        Cannot be used in interfaces         |

-I originally use signal as it was more conventional for Godot, however CodeMonkey later use EventHandler in an interface, which sinal can't so I switched back to EventHandler. </br>
+I originally used signal as it was more conventional for Godot, however CodeMonkey later used EventHandler in an interface, which signal can't so I switched back to EventHandler. </br>

 >**Warning** </br>
-> If you are using a static event, you **HAVE TO** unsubcribe before the object goes out of scope.
-Most common way is do it in the _ExitTree override method. </br>
+> If you are using a static event, you **HAVE TO** unsubscribe before the object goes out of scope.
+Most common way is to do it in the _ExitTree override method. </br>
-> Another good option is to have a ResetScript that does that automaticly everytime before you enter the game scene.
+> Another good option is to have a ResetScript that does that automatically every time before you enter the game scene.

 ### In-script counter vs Timer node

-It's really common in game developement to have a counter varible which track the time before some actions happen.
-This can be done by using a in-script counter varible or the Timer node.
+It's really common in game development to have a counter variable that track the time before some actions happen.
+This can be done by using an in-script counter variable or the Timer node.

 For more details, checkout [**Timer Docs**][timer_docs]